The Ultimate in Depth Cut Crease Tutorial for Mature Hooded Eyes!

 This is the first item for a reason.
 You need to be looking straight ahead in the mirror with your face relaxed to see where the bottom of your hood is located (make sure you check out my hooded eye diagram above).
 This helps you to make sure you’re applying eyeshadow in the correct spot.
 I’ve added little dots to the image above so that you can see where the bottom of my hood is when I look straight into the mirror and the cut crease line will be 1-2 mm above your natural crease.
 I love my 5X magnifying mirror with LED light for that.
 This mirror is perfect for applying makeup.

-The cut crease requires a mid-tone matte and deeper matte that you blend out.
+The cut crease requires a mid-tone matte and a deeper matte that you blend out.
 I find the Morphe brush M431: is the best brush to cut the crease with because it’s so small and precise.
-Also use it to apply the deepest shade a tiny bit above the bottom of your hood while you’re looking directly into the mirror (where I put the dots in the picture above), the way you normally look at a person when you’re talking to them.
+Also, use it to apply the deepest shade a tiny bit above the bottom of your hood while you’re looking directly into the mirror (where I put the dots in the picture above), the way you normally look at a person when you’re talking to them.
 This will let you find the exact right spot to put that deepest shade.

 cut crease for mature hooded eyes eyeshadow placement diagram